 1. Gaze Deeply Into Their Eyes

-Dr, Brian Hare, Professor of Cognitive Neuroscience at Duke University topped the NY Times best seller list with his book, The Genius of Dogs.
+Dr, Brian Hare, Professor of Cognitive Neuroscience at Duke University topped the NY Times bestseller list with his book, The Genius of Dogs.
 In an interview with Anderson Cooper this past Spring he told the dog-loving newsman that when your dog stares at you he is “hugging you with his eyes.”

 This doesn’t mean you should stare deeply into the eyes of the dog that guards your local junkyard!
 Direct eye contact is still considered a challenge or threat in many situations.
 But with your own, trusted pet, try gazing into his eyes when the two of you are calmly relaxing.

-Speak softly, stroke him gently and maintain eye contact.
-According to Hare these quiet moments stimulate the release of Oxytocin in the canine brain – the same hormone that bonds mother and child.
+Speak softly, stroke him gently, and maintain eye contact.
+According to Hare, these quiet moments stimulate the release of Oxytocin in the canine brain – the same hormone that bonds mother and child.

 2. Raise Your Eyebrows

 A Japanese study published in the September 2013 volume of Behavioral Processes found that dogs raise their eyebrows – especially the left one – when greeted by their owners.
-Using a high speed camera, they scrutinized the facial movements of the dogs when seeing their owners vs. seeing strangers.
+Using a high-speed camera, they scrutinized the facial movements of the dogs when seeing their owners vs. seeing strangers.

-Basically, the more facial activity you display when greeting your dog, the more they know they are loved.
+The more facial activity you display when greeting your dog, the more they know they are loved.
 If you are able to raise one eyebrow (sadly, I cannot) then make it the left one.
 Your pup will really feel special!